National Museum of Ireland – Archaeology

 The museum also features items from other parts of the world, like an exhibition on Ancient Egypt, with objects that were once used during religious and burial ceremonies.
 This part of the museum also has mummies.

-Although the exhibits are a little chaotic and difficult to follow, the museum is free to visit, interesting, and another perk is that the building that houses the museum is also splendid.
+Although the exhibits are a little chaotic and difficult to follow, the museum is free to visit and quite interesting.
+Another perk is that the building that houses the museum is also splendid.

 Schedule